amanraihot/amanraihot/README.md

 # ❤ to Code - Software Engineering Aspirant & Enthusiast!

 Hi, I'm Rai — a **Junior Cse Major** at **KIIT UNIVERSITY** learning to build  some real stuff through amalgmation of algorithm and design.
-My working principle is hustle till you dont find the solution.
+My mantra is hustle till you dont find the solution.
 Always up for a discussion on  softwares, design, edtech, algorithms. ✌💖

 <!-- section - intro -->